Now or Never (Yoko Ono song): Background

+Live performances

 Lennon and Ono rehearsed "Now or Never" for their One on One concerts at Madison Square Garden in New York in August 1972, prior to any official release of the song, but the song was ultimately not performed in the actual concerts.
 The couple did perform the song at their TV appearance for the Jerry Lewis Telethon a few days later on September 4, 1972.
-"Now or Never" was the second of three songs they played at the telethon, after "Imagine" and before "Give Peace a Chance."
-At the time Lennon was under threat of deportation from the United States, and Ono introduced the song by stating that “John and I love this country very much and we’re very happy that we’re still here.”
+"Now or Never" was the second of three songs they played at the telethon, after "Imagine" and before "Give Peace a Chance".
+At the time Lennon was under threat of deportation from the United States, and Ono introduced the song by stating that "John and I love this country very much and we're very happy that we're still here."
 The telethon would prove to be the couple's last performances with Elephant's Memory.

+Other versions

-In 1984 a revised version of "Now or Never" was released on the album Every Man Has a Woman celebrating Ono's 50th birthday.
+In 1984, a revised version of "Now or Never" was released on the album Every Man Has a Woman celebrating Ono's 50th birthday.
 This version used a children's choir to provide the vocals.
 According to Urich and Bielen, this added urgency to the lyrics, "as if a very aware child were chastising the adults for what they were permitting the world to become."
 The instrumentation was from the original 1972 sessions, including Lennon and Elephant's Memory.